Thunderarea/Web-Data-Miner/README.md

   });
 console.log("</colors>")
 ```
+The results will appear in the panel so you can copy and paste them in a file.

 ## How to install it
 Download the project.
 Unzip the folder.
 Open the Chrome browser.
 Go to Chrome menu > More Tools > Extensions.
 Enable the "Developer mode" (top right).
 Click on "Load unpacked".
 Select the project's folder with name "source".
 Use the extension.